Quick facts about Roman Merseyside

 Which Celtic Tribe did Liverpool belong to?

 The tribes living around Liverpool at this time may have been the Cornovii tribe.
 They lived in Cheshire and Wirral.
 However, they could have been the Brigantes tribe who lived in what is now Lancashire.
+The area of Merseyside today, was basically the border between these two tribes.

 The centre of the Brigantes tribe was North Yorkshire.
 The centre of the Cornovii tribe was Shropshire.
 Therefore, the people who lived in Bronze Age Liverpool were the distant outcasts of these tribes.